 September 12, 2017 - City Council was scheduled to conduct a public hearing and consider ordinance on first reading.
 Due to the events of Hurricane Harvey, the first reading of the ordinance was delayed.

-October 24, 2017 - City Council postponed the item to the November 14, 2017 meeting to allow for additional public notice.
+October 24, 2017 - City Council conducted a public hearing and voted to postpone the item to the November 14, 2017 City Council meeting 5-1-0 with two members absent.